35. Days of Seeking Fame and Gain

 By Li Min, Spain

 “In his life, if man wishes to be cleansed and achieve changes in his disposition, if he wishes to live out a life of meaning and fulfill his duty as a creature, then he must accept God’s chastisement and judgment, and must not allow God’s discipline and God’s smiting to depart from him, in order that he may free himself from the manipulation and influence of Satan, and live in the light of God.
 Know that God’s chastisement and judgment is the light, and the light of man’s salvation, and that there is no better blessing, grace or protection for man” (“God’s Chastisement and Judgment Is the Light of Man’s Salvation” in Follow the Lamb and Sing New Songs).
 Singing this hymn of God’s words is deeply moving for me.
-I used to live by poisons of Satan like “Distinguishing oneself and bringing honor to his ancestors,” and “Man struggles upwards; water flows downwards.”
-I constantly sought fame and status, both duped and damaged by Satan, fretting over gains and losses to make a name for myself.
+I used to live by poisons of Satan like “Stand out above the rest, and bring honor to your ancestors,” and “Man struggles upwards; water flows downwards.”
+I constantly sought fame and status, both duped and damaged by Satan, fretting over gains and losses of my fame and status.
 It was a painful way to live.
-It wasn’t until I experienced the judgment, chastisement, and disciplining of God’s words that I came to understand a bit about my corrupt nature and gained some clarity on the essence and consequences of seeking fame and status.
+It wasn’t until I experienced the judgment, chastisement, chastening, and disciplining of God’s words that I came to understand a bit about my corrupt nature and gained some clarity on the essence and consequences of seeking fame and status.
 I finally started to awaken and feel remorse.
 I no longer wanted to live that way, but just to pursue the truth and do my duty well to satisfy God.

 I later read these words from God: “What does Satan use to keep man firmly within its control?
 (Fame and gain.)
 So, Satan uses fame and gain to control man’s thoughts, until all people can think of is fame and gain.
 They struggle for fame and gain, suffer hardships for fame and gain, endure humiliation for fame and gain, sacrifice everything they have for fame and gain, and they will make any judgment or decision for the sake of fame and gain.
 In this way, Satan binds people with invisible shackles, and they have neither the strength nor the courage to throw them off.
 They unknowingly bear these shackles and trudge ever onward with great difficulty.
 For the sake of this fame and gain, mankind shuns God and betrays Him and becomes increasingly wicked.
 In this way, therefore, one generation after another is destroyed in the midst of Satan’s fame and gain” (“God Himself, the Unique VI” in The Word Appears in the Flesh).
 This revelation from God’s words gave me some understanding of Satan’s despicable tactic and evil motive of using fame and gain to corrupt people.
 It binds and harms people this way, getting them to betray and distance themselves from God.
 Name and status are tools Satan uses to do people in.
-I had been influenced and educated by Satan since I was little, and taken in by its philosophies like “Every man for himself and the devil take the hindmost,” “Distinguishing oneself and bringing honor to his ancestors,” and “Man struggles upwards; water flows downwards.”
+I had been influenced and educated by Satan since I was little, and taken in by its philosophies like “Every man for himself and the devil take the hindmost,” “Stand out above the rest, and bring honor to your ancestors,” and “Man struggles upwards; water flows downwards.”
 I had adopted them as my own personal mottos.
 I grew more and more arrogant, and in any group I’d always vie for status so others would look up to me.
-Even after becoming a believer, I always pursued name and status because I wasn’t pursuing the truth.
-I suffered and paid a price in my duty for these things, working hard to improve my own skills.
-I competed and vied with others, I thought I was really something every time I achieved anything, I haughtily scolded brothers and sisters.
+Even after becoming a believer, I still pursued name and status instead of pursuing the truth.
+I suffered and paid a price in my duty for these things, working hard to improve my own skills to compete and vie with others.
+I thought I was really something every time I achieved anything, so I haughtily scolded brothers and sisters.
 I really was insufferably arrogant and conceited; I lacked any human likeness whatsoever in the way I lived.
 I was living by satanic philosophies, throwing myself into obtaining name and status.
 I not only hurt others, but I did so many other things that were disgusting to God.
 I also impacted the church’s work with my transgressions and evil deeds.
 Name and status have done me so much harm.
-Only then did I see that satanic philosophies such as, “distinguishing oneself,” and “being a cut above,” are all fallacies, and living by these lies just leads to further corruption and evil, causing one to rebel against and resist God and, ultimately, to be punished by Him.
-When I realized all this, I felt I had been treating name and status as though they were lifelines to which I had to cling, no matter what.
-I truly was so blind and ignorant.
-I also saw that it was a path that ran contrary to God.
+Only then did I see that satanic philosophies such as, “Stand out above the rest,” and “Being a cut above,” are all fallacies, and living by these lies just leads to further corruption and evil, causing one to rebel against and resist God and, ultimately, to be punished by Him.
+When I realized all this, I felt I had been so blind and ignorant to treat name and status as though they were lifelines to which I had to cling, no matter what.
+I also saw that pursuing name and status was a path that ran contrary to God.
 I prayed and repented before God.
 After that, whenever I thought about pursuing those things in my duty, I felt really scared, so I prayed to God, and forsook the flesh.
 In addition, I’d open up to my brothers and sisters, exposing my own corruption.
 After some time, I felt I had much less of a drive to pursue name and status, and I began to have a sense of internal peace.